 You will need:

-A hand mixer or stand mixer helps to cream the ingredients together as well as the gluten free flour blend upon addition.
+Mixer: A hand mixer or stand mixer helps to cream the ingredients together as well as the gluten free flour blend upon addition.

 Optional:

-Kitchen scale to more accurately measure ingredients.
+Kitchen scale: to more accurately measure ingredients.

-Parchment paper can help make the cookies come off easily from the baking sheet for a soft cookies.
+Parchment paper: can help make the cookies come off easily from the baking sheet for a soft cookies.

 Small cookie scoop: Helps keep the cookies a uniform size and gets the job done quickly.

-3. Gradually add the dry ingredients to the wet ingredients in small portions about a 1/3 at a time.
-Use your electric mixer to combine the dough well before adding another 1/3 of the dry ingredients.
+- Gradually add the dry ingredients into the wet ingredients in small portions, about a 1/3 at a time.

-• (You can chill it for longer, but it may need to warm up just a tad before scooping and shaping the cookies.)
+- (You can chill it for longer, but it may need to warm up just a tad before scooping and shaping the cookies.)

-5. Using a small sized cookie scoop, measure out (about 1 1/2 tablespoons) sized clumps of dough, and then roll them between your palms to make a smooth ball.
+- Using a small sized cookie scoop, measure out (about 1 1/2 tablespoons) sized clumps of dough, and then roll them between your palms to make a smooth ball.

-6. Roll the cookie dough ball through some powdered sugar.
+- Roll the cookie dough ball through some powdered sugar.

-7. Then place them on a baking sheet lined with parchment paper.
-(Return the dough to the fridge in between batches.)
+- (Return the dough to the fridge in between batches.)

-8. Bake cookies at 350 degrees for 12-14 minutes.
-They won’t be very golden but do not over bake them as that takes away the gooey center of each cookie.
+- Pro Tip: They won’t be very golden, this is normal.
+Do not over bake the gluten free gooey butter cookies, as that takes away the gooey center of each cookie.

 Storage